 The spread of day spas in the 1990s created confusion.
 There are now spas for pets, teeth, and nails.
 Resort spas increasingly market wellness programs for kids and adults.
 But let’s not forget that small, independent destination spas still define a true health resort.

 And that’s the problem.
 No two destination spas are alike.
-How do you find one that fits your life and budget?
-The Destination Spa Group sets criteria in its directory of 20 members.
 What they share is a total focus on you.
 Personalized, stress-free, adult-only with camaraderie that’s supportive.

 At the luxury level, Golden Door in California, Miraval and the original Canyon Ranch in Arizona, and Rancho La Puerta in Baja California, are truly life-enhancing and often life-changing.
 But there are less expensive destinations across America, offering all-inclusive programs plus regional attractions.
 In California, The Oaks at Ojai has a 30-year record for weight loss.
 Also 30, Spa Eastman near Montreal in Quebec, adds cross-country skiing to lifestyle programs.
 So does Birdwing in Minnesota.
 Amid the scenic grandeur of British Columbia, Echo Valley Ranch offers equestrian programs and America’s only Thai house of healing.